QUESTIONS & ANSWERSWe answer the most frequently asked questions about Kamado Sumo

 Do not place the kamado directly on a wood surface or near combustible surfaces.
 The bottom of the kamado generates significant heat when used, and can cause fire if placed directly on or in close proximity to combustible material.
 Alternatively, a concrete block can be used to support the kamado if it is built into a table.
 Always close both valves completely at the end of the cooking.

 - What distance is needed from combustible materials?

 The bottom of the kamado can generate significant heat when used, and can cause combustion if placed directly on or in close proximity to combustible material.
 Do not leave a lit kamado unattended with the lid open.
 Pay attention to dry leaves, decking and other combustible material that is in the vicinity of the kamado when used, as they may pose a risk of fire if coal or sparks come into contact with it.

-- How can I get spare parts?
+- How can I get spare parts for my barbecue?

 The heat deflector and pizza stone gets a natural patina – but they are just as good to use in spite of it.
 For regular cleaning, when the heat deflector or pizza stone has cooled completely, scrape away leftovers with a scraper and dry with a damp cloth.
 Over time, the heat deflector and the pizza stone darkens and can get spots – this is normal and does not affect the taste.
 Do not put the deflector or pizza stone in water and do not wash them in the dishwasher.